LivePersonInc/knowledge-center-archive/pages/documents/Getting-Started/Quick-start/whatsapp-quick-start.md

 ![](img/whatsapp-number-language-list.png)

 It can take upto 10 minutes to deploy and configure the WhatsApp connector, the status is shown with a loading spinner.
+If any error occurs while onboarding your number, you can wait an extra 5 minutes, refresh the page and try again.
+But please contact [our WhatsApp team](mailto:whatsapp-lp@liveperson.com) if you have concerns or further problems.

 ![](img/whatsapp-deployment.png)